0mar711/3rd_Year_Project/README.md

 ### Navigating the Network Anomaly Detection Dashboard

-Welcome to the Network Anomaly Detection Dashboard, a comprehensive platform designed to analyze network traffic data across various datasets using different machine learning models.
-Here's how to navigate through the interactive web application:
+"This is the Anomaly Detection Network Dashboard.
+This is a primary platform that demonstrates extensive analysis of the network traffic data across diverse datasets, done by different machine learning models.
+The description of the interactive web application follows:

 #### Dashboard Overview
-Upon visiting `/custom-hub/`, you're greeted with an introduction to the project, highlighting the aims and objectives.
-This section provides a foundational understanding of the project's goals, including developing effective machine learning models for network anomaly detection and enhancing the interpretability of these models.
+After going to `/custom-hub/`, a greeting shall be presented with an overview of the aims and objectives.
+The subsequent section details on the introduction to the aim and goals of the project: the projects involve the development of effective machine learning models for network anomaly detection and the enhancement of the interpretability of the models.

 #### Dataset Specific Analysis
 The dashboard features detailed analyses for three significant datasets: UNSW-NB15, CIC-IDS 2017, and inSDN.
 For each dataset, you can explore: